siderolabs/cluster-api-bootstrap-provider-talos/README.md

     ...
 ```

-Note that specifying the full config above removes the ability for our bootstrap provider to generate a talosconfig for use.
+Note that specifying the full config above removes the ability for our bootstrap provider to generate a machine configuration for use.
-As such, you should keep track of the talosconfig that's generated when running `osctl config generate`.
+As such, you should keep track of the machine configuration that's generated when running `talosctl config generate`.